Ferlix/BeerExpert/README.rst

 Compiling CLIPS for Android
 ---------------------------
-If the compiler does not run the app immediately, you might have to compile CLIPS first (it should be already built in anyway).
+To compile the app in Android Studio, it's necessary to compile CLIPS first (it should be already compiled anyway).
-Follow the following steps to compile the CLIPS module written in C for Android:
+Follow the following steps to compile the CLIPS module, written in C:

 *Compiling CLIPS from Android Studio*
  1. Open the SDK manager in Android Studio
  2. Go to the SDK tools section
- 3. Check the boxes next to NDK, LLDB and C-make and apply the changes clicking OK
+ 3. Check the boxes next to NDK, LLDB and C-make and apply the changes to download them clicking OK
- 4. Link the C module (the folder ClipsAndroid) with Gradle in the project explorer pane
+ 4. Link the C module (the folder ClipsAndroid) with Gradle in the project explorer pane (with right-click)
  5. Select the file Android.mk to be build with ndk-build
  6. Clean the environment and build the app